Frequently Asked Questions

 What is the deadline to register to vote?

 Deadlines vary by state.
-In South Carolina, the deadline is 30 prior to the election.
-Thus the deadline for the June 10 primary is May 10, 2014; May 24, for the June 24, 2014 run off; and October 4 for the November 4, 2014 general election.
+In South Carolina, the deadline is 30 days prior to the election.
+Thus the deadline is October 4, 2014 for the November 4, 2014 general election.

 Who is eligible to register to vote in the November 4, 2014 election?

-Any United States citizen who will be 18 by November 6, 2012 may register to vote in the November election.
-Any voters who will be 18 before the June primary or runoff may register to vote as well.
+Any United States citizen who will be 18 by November 4, 2014 may register to vote in the November election.
 All eligible voters must be residents of the South Carolina county and precinct in which they are registered.
 Other exemptions are explained on the South Carolina State Election Commission website.

 I'm a Winthrop student.
 How and where can I register to vote?